t-d-k/LibreCrypt/docs/FAQ.md

 *Q: Does DoxBox Explorer try to connect to the internet?*

 *A:*
-No - not unless you configure it to do so; see the FAQ "[Does DoxBox try to connect to the internet?](#go)"
+Yes, but it always prompts first, and can be configured not to do so; see the FAQ "[Does DoxBox try to connect to the internet?](#go)"

 * * *